 We tried many batches of cold brew all with different sizes, roasts and regions of coffee.
-Our experience was that the higher quality coffee consistently tasted better than other cold brewed coffees.
-We even prefer the taste of the the same coffee brewed cold, compared to hot!
+Our experience was that the higher quality coffee consistently tasted better than other cold-brewed coffees.
+But you’ll likely have to do your own testing to find out what you like better.

 Why I Make Cold-Brew

 Here are a few reasons why I love it.

 - Low bitterness.

 - Quickly poured from the fridge first thing in the morning when I NEED my caffeine.

 - Easier on the stomach – naturally low acid.

 My cold brew ratio is about 1:6 coffee to water and I find this to be perfect for my medium roast coffee from Peru.
 Some people go 1:4 or even 1:3 but because I grind my beans slightly finer, I find 1:6 to be perfect.